Machine learning forecasts of the cosmic distance duality relation with strongly lensed gravitational wave events: Methodology

+where $f$ is the GW frequency, $t_0$ is the time of merger.
+The explicit expressions of the phase terms $\psi(f/2)$ and $\varphi_{(2,0)}$ can be found in Ref. \cite{Li:2015jds}, but they are unimportant in our study here.
+The Fourier amplitude in Eq. (\ref{eq:fourier_strain}) is given by

-where $\iota$ is the inclination angle, $d_L$ is the luminosity distance, $\mathcal{M}_c=M\eta^{3/5}$ is the chirp mass, $M=m_1+m_2$ is the total mass, $\eta=m_1m_2/M^2$ is the symmetric mass ratio and $m_1$ and $m_2$ are the component masses of the binary in the comoving frame.
+where $\iota$ is the inclination angle, $d_L$ is the luminosity distance, $\mathcal{M}_c=M\eta^{3/5}$ is the chirp mass, $M=m_1+m_2$ is the total mass, $\eta=m_1m_2/M^2$ is the symmetric mass ratio, $m_1$ and $m_2$ are the component masses of the binary in the comoving frame.
+Here and after, we work in the natural units, so $c=G=1$.
 In the case of a GW source at redshift $z$, $\mathcal{M}_c$ in equation (\ref{eq:amplidude}) should be interpreted as the chirp mass in the observer frame, which can be related to that of the comoving frame via $\mathcal{M}_{c,{\rm obs}}=(1+z)\mathcal{M}_{c,{\rm com}}$.
-Finally, it should be noted that the exponential term on the right-hand-side of Eq.~\eqref{eq:fourier_strain} is just a phase term, which is unimportant in our analysis.
+Finally, it should be noted that the exponential term on the right-hand side of Eq.~\eqref{eq:fourier_strain} is just a phase term, which is unimportant in our analysis.

 The signal-to-noise ratio (SNR) of the detector's response to a GW signal is given by \cite{Sathyaprakash:2009}

 where the inner product may be defined as